ssmulders/hashed-passport/readme.md

 While not touching any of the core Passport files.
 It basically uses 2 middlewares to encode and decode the `client_id` on routes.

-Encryption of the client secrets is option.
+Encryption of the client secrets is optional.
 These are saved in plain-text by default.
 After enabling this feature Hashed Passport turns a database entry of `wOVl4sBrTU46KwaiV56yc9IftikEIcKfWYCpwosG`

 into